 In the end, you will have to decide for yourself if you think a career in the industry is something you truly want to do.
 On a related note, if you are either in college or plan to attend and are interested in the field of business (such as management) you may want to check into the summer internship and graduate programs many Class Is have to offer (some also offer scholarships).

-Butte, Anaconda & Pacific Railway: The BA&P is a historic shortline based in Anaconda, Montana that dates back to the late 19th century.
-The railroad was once electrified and for years hauled mined ores.
+Butte, Anaconda & Pacific Railway: The BA&P is a historic short line based in Anaconda, Montana that dates back to 1892.
+The railroad was once electrified until 1967.
 Today, the company is owned by the Patriot Rail Corporation, which acquired the property in 2007.
 It continues operating 25.7 miles between Anaconda and Butte with traffic consisting of primarily copper and metals.
 To learn more about job opportunities please visit Patriot Rail's website.

 Central Montana Rail, Inc.: This short line has operated since 1985 running from Moccasin to Geraldine on former Milwaukee Road trackage.
 The company predominantly handles agriculture while also offering excursions to the public during select times of the year.
 Address: 100 West Railroad Avenue, Denton, Montana 59430.

 Dakota, Missouri Valley & Western Railroad: This large, independently-owned system operates more than 500 miles of trackage in the states of North Dakota, South Dakota, and Montana.
 It began service in 1990 and primarily hauls agricultural products.
 Please visit the company's website for contact information and job opportunities.